 Hide the default Objective-C initializer

-Languages like Java and C# let you override and hide the default constructors of a class, to ensure that developers can only create valid instances of it.
+Languages like Java and C# let you override and hide the default constructors of a class.
 Let’s take a look at how to do the same in Objective-C.

 Consider a class that can be initialized with a required component, as such: